 Bristles from animal hair

-Bristles from natural fibres
+Bristles material made from plant fibres